LFFIN/A-Case-Study-of-the-Retail-Industry-using-Python-analytics/README.md

 To set up the project environment and run the analysis, follow these steps:
 This project requires Python 3.x.
 Instructions are provided for installation using standard Python tools and Anaconda

-1. **Clone the Repository**

-   Begin by cloning the project repository from GitHub to your local machine.
-Use the following command in your terminal:

 ## Usage